Senate Demands Answers: Condemns AT&T and Snowflake Over Devastating Data Breach

 • Possible Lawsuits:

-• Lawsuits: Affected consumers and companies may bring class-action claims against Snowflake and AT&T. These cases may seek damages for identity theft, monetary losses, and psychological suffering brought on by the breach.
-If the businesses are judged to have been careless in protecting plaintiffs’ personal information, they could have to pay damages.
+• Lawsuits: Consumers and businesses that were affected could bring class-action lawsuits against Snowflake and AT&T. Such cases could demand money for identity theft, financial loss, and emotional distress resulting from the breach.
+If the businesses are ruled negligent in protecting the plaintiffs’ personal information, they could be liable for damages.

 • Statutes and Rules That Apply:

-• CCPA: Californians’ rights to privacy and consumer protection are strengthened under the CCPA.
-Customers are given the right to know what personal information is being collected and how it will be used, and companies are obliged to put in place appropriate security measures.
-Statutory damages ranging from $100 to $750 per customer per incidence and penalties of up to $7,500 per violation are possible outcomes of noncompliance.
+• CCPA: In California, the law augments privacy and consumer protection rights.
+It gives customers the right to know what personal data is being collected and how it will be used and companies must implement appropriate security measures.
+Depending on the severity of the noncompliance, statutory damages range from $100 to $750 per customer per incidence, in addition to penalties of $7,500 per violation.

 • Historical Legal Cases: